Skip to main content

 Please visit our Administrative Meetings page for the dates of upcoming Board meetings.

-Traditionally, the Board holds hearings remotely via Microsoft Teams.
+The Board holds hearings three to four times per month on Wednesdays.
+Board hearigns are held remotely via Microsoft Teams.
 For more information, please visit our client hearings page.

 The Governor appoints the Psychiatric Security Review Board's members, and they serve at her pleasure